(Last updated May 31, 2021)

 If you live closer to the ocean, well, aren’t you cool and comfortable?
 And so is your avocado tree.
 You can give it 10% less water in the summer.
 Likewise, if you’re more than fifteen miles from the ocean, your avocado tree feels the heat and probably needs 10% more gallons than the table shows for the summer months.
 (Your tree might also need to be watered a bit more often.)

 But these numbers aren’t just theoretical.
-They are also based on the quantity of water that I have found to work well on my own avocado trees.
+As mentioned above, they are also based on the quantity of water that I have found to work well on my own avocado trees.

 (Here is a video showing how I water my avocado trees.)